 Our experts can design and deliver a customised and innovative security solution to meet your defined learning outcomes as part of a consistent program of security maturity improvement across your business.

-DR Jodie Siganto graduated as a lawyer from the University of Queensland and after 8 years in private practice became in-house counsel for Tandem Computers followed by roles with Unisys Asia and Dell based in Singapore.
+Dr Siganto graduated as a lawyer from the University of Queensland and after 8 years in private practice became in-house counsel for Tandem Computers followed by roles with Unisys Asia and Dell based in Singapore.
 She returned to Australia in 2000, founding Bridge Point Communications (specialists in data networking and security) with two other colleagues.
 In 2008, she established IT Security Training Australia, specialising in information security and privacy consulting and training.
 Dr Siganto completed her PhD on privacy and information security practice in 2014.
 In 2017, she joined with long-time colleague Edward Ringrose in Ringrose Siganto.

 Jodie has been sought out by government departments, international corporations and Australian businesses to advise them on privacy and security matters, conducting privacy compliance reviews and privacy and security impact assessments.
 She has been engaged to act for corporations on the privacy, security and legal implications of moving data to the cloud, to review data sharing contracts and undertake privacy impact assessments.